-The principal may, in response to an identified case of bullying, decide to transfer a student found to have engaged in bullying to another classroom at the campus.
-In consultation with the student's parents, the student may also be transferred to another campus in the district.
-The parent of a student who has been determined by the district to be a victim of bullying may request that his or her child be transferred to another classroom or campus within the district.
-[Also see School Safety Transfers/Assignments on page 20.]
+Upon the recommendation of the administration, the board may, in response to an identified case of bullying, decide to transfer a student found to have engaged in bullying to another classroom at the campus.
+In consultation with the student's parent, the board may transfer another campus in the district.
+The parent of a student who has been determined by the district to be a victim of bullying may request that the student be transferred to another classroom or campus within the district.
+[See Safety Transfers/Assignments.]

-A copy of the district's policy is available in the principal's office, superintendent's office, and on the district's Web Site.
+A copy of the district's policy is available in the principal's office, superintendent's office, and on the district's website, and is included at the end of this handbook in the form of an appendix.
+Procedures related to reporting allegations of bullying may also be found on the district's website.

-A student or parent with the outcome of an investigation may appeal through policy FNG (LOCAL).
+A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG (LOCAL).

-[Also see Dating Violence, Discrimination, Harassment, and Retaliation on page 43.

-School Safety Transfers/Assignments on page 19, Hazing on page 65 policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments, Dating Violence, Discrimination, Harassment, and Retaliation, Hazing, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]